 There are several ways an unwed father can establish himself as the child's father.
-First, by showing he has signed an acknowledgment of paternity (or paternity affidavit), which is a document typically offered for signature at the time of birth by hospital staff.
-By signing, the father has sworn under penalty of perjury that he is the child's only possible father.
+First, you can show you've signed an acknowledgment of paternity (or paternity affidavit), which is a document typically offered for signature at the time of birth by hospital staff.
+By signing, you swear under penalty of perjury that you are the child's only possible father.
 The father's name on the birth certificate does not establish paternity.
-If, however, the father has not signed a paternity affidavit, he may establish paternity by court action.
-The father can either agree that he is the father, or the court may order genetic testing to be done to determine it.
+If, however, you haven't signed a paternity affidavit, paternity can be established by court action.
+You can either agree that you are the father, or the court can order genetic testing to determine it.

-After establishing his status as the father of the child, the father may request that a parenting plan, which addresses the residential schedule and other co-parenting issues, be established.
-Parental rights such as a residential time with the child, decision making participation, and other aspects of the parent/child relationship are only limited by legal findings of abuse, neglect, or other factors which the court concludes has or will negatively impact the best interests of the child..
-He may even request to be designated the primary parent or have split custody with the mother.
-In a contested custody case, a parenting evaluator or guardian ad litem may be appointed to investigate the factual circumstances of the parties, prepare a report, and make recommendations to the court as to an appropriate parenting plan.
-Though not equired to follow it, courts are usually highly influenced by them in rendering decisions.
+After establishing your status as the father of the child, you may request a parenting plan to address the residential schedule and other co-parenting issues.
+Parental rights such as time with the child, decision making participation, and other aspects of the parent/child relationship are only limited by legal findings of abuse, neglect, or other factors which the court concludes has or will negatively impact the best interests of the child.
+You may even request to be designated the primary parent, or have split custody with the mother.
+In a contested custody case, a parenting evaluator or guardian ad litem may be appointed to investigate the factual circumstances of both parties, prepare a report, and make recommendations to the court as to an appropriate parenting plan.
+Though courts are not required to follow the recommendations, they usually put significant weight on them when rendering decisions.

-Once paternity is established, the father has a legal duty to pay child support.
+Once paternity is established, you have a legal duty to pay child support.
 Child support obligations are set according to a statutory formula.
-Calculating child support is not always straight forward, as support obligations are directly determined based on the net incomes of the parties.
-Determining what constitutes net income is consequential.
-For W-2 wage earners with no other sources of income, determining net income for purposes of setting child support obligations can be relatively straight forward.
-Calculating net income for the unemployed, underemployed, or for individuals who own businesses, investments, or have non-recurring income can be more difficult.
+Calculating child support is not always straightforward, as support obligations are directly determined based on the net incomes of the parties.
+The difficulty of determining net income depends on your circumstances.
+If you're a W-2 wage earn with no other sources of income, determining net income for purposes of setting child support obligations can be relatively straight forward.
+But it can be more difficult if you're unemployed, underemployed, or own businesses, investments, or have non-recurring income.